cjdbarlow/bedside-notebook/procedures/regional/epidural_insertion.md

 ##Anatomy
 Lumbar:
-* Aim between L2 and L5 interspaces
+* Generally between L2 and L5 interspaces
 * Epidural space is an average of 5cm  (3-8 in 90%)

 Thoracic: